DashineePARMANUM/superstore-data-analysis/Superstore_Docs/Superstore_Report.md

 Tables, Bookcases & Supplies are the bottom 3 for Sum of Profit (negative values).
 Cubify CubeX 3D Printer Double Head Print, Lexmark MX611dhe Monochrome Laser Printer, Cubify CubeX 3D Printer Triple Head Print are the bottom 3 for Sum of Profit ( < -3000).

+**7. Are there seasonal trends in sales across months or quarters?**

+**8. How does ship mode relate to sales or profit?**

+**9. Which customers have the highest purchase frequency or total spend?**

+**10. Are there geographic trends: states or regions that consistently perform well or poorly?**

+**11. Which products or categories have the highest profit margin relative to sales?**

+**12. What actionable insights can inform marketing, inventory, or pricing strategies?**

 ---
 ## 5. Reflection and Learning Outcomes
 -